New Found Glory: 1997–1999: Formation and Nothing Gold Can Stay

-Rise in popularity and stardom (2000–2005)
+2000–2005: New Found Glory, Sticks and Stones and Catalyst

+Upon the release of their debut major-label album, the band used this logo to represent the start of a new era.
+The logo was used during the releases of New Found Glory (2000) and Sticks and Stones (2002) and then revived by the band in 2007 in the album From the Screen to Your Stereo Part II and again in Radiosurgery (2011).

 The five-piece signed their first proper record deal with Drive-Thru Records, and released an EP of cover songs from film soundtracks entitled From the Screen to Your Stereo in 2000.
 Drive-Thru's relationship with MCA Records ensured that the smaller label's more popular bands would be picked up by the major.
 Later that year, debut single "Hit or Miss" peaked at No. 15 on the US Modern Rock Chart, which helped propel the band to a mainstream audience.
 Subsequently, their self-titled second album and major label debut New Found Glory (2000) reached number one on the Billboard Heatseekers chart, and spent 21 weeks on the Billboard 200 chart.
 In a Kerrang! magazine article years later, they referred to the album as the band's Essential Purchase.
 They wrote, "marking one of the biggest and quickest improvements in alternative music, the major label debut hurled them to the forefront of the punk scene barely 12 months after its predecessor.
 Packed with infectious melodies and sing-along anthems, it would see them jostling with the likes of Blink-182 for the genre's crown."
 The album also marked the official debut of the band's new moniker, which dropped the indefinite article "A" from their original name due to some fans struggling to find the band's records in stores.
 The album was certified gold by the RIAA.
 In 2001 the band performed at EdgeFest Calgary.